etvascom/etvas-automat/README.md

 `seeMoreText` - you can control what text should appear inside the link (or button). **Warning**: if you pass any value, you will lose the automatic multi-language for the link text.
 For example, if you pass: `seeMoreText: 'Please click`, this text will be displayed no matter what `locale` you specified at initialization time.

-`hideRating` - pass `true` to hide the product rating on your card.
+`hideRating` - pass `true` to hide the product rating in the product card.
 By default, the rating is shown, so there is no need to pass a `true` value.

 ### Display a product details page